-In this paper we have reported on a successful experience to connect two computer algebra systems: GAP and Kenzo.
-The first one is devoted to Group Theory (and its package called HAP to homology of groups), and the second one to Algebraic Topology.
+In this paper we have reported on a successful attempt at connecting two computer algebra systems: GAP and Kenzo.
+The first is devoted to Group Theory (with its package HAP focusing on homology of groups), and the second is devoted to Algebraic Topology.
 An OpenMath link allows us to make them work together.
 Concretely, some resolutions are exported from HAP to Kenzo, allowing our programs to compute the effective homology of Eilenberg-MacLane spaces.
-Then, these spaces are used as ingredients in other Algebraic Topology constructions (namely, classifying spaces and fibrations), in order to get homology groups of 2-types, an important concept in homotopy theory [Ell92].
+Then, these spaces are used as ingredients in other Algebraic Topology constructions (namely, classifying spaces and fibrations), in order to get homology groups of 2-types which are an important concept in homotopy theory [7].

-Obviously, one could re-program in Kenzo the algorithms already implemented in HAP, since Kenzo is a Common Lisp program which can be easily extended (things would be more difficult the other way around: the effective homology algorithms require higher order functional programming, and it seems that the GAP programming language [GAP] is not specially designed for this kind of task).
-But it would be more efficient, from the engineering point of view, to apply a separation of concerns principle: each system must be devoted to its own domain of expertise, and then systems should interoperate to get new and challenging results.
+Obviously, one could re-program in Kenzo the algorithms already implemented in HAP, since Kenzo is a Common Lisp program which can be easily extended (things would be more difficult the other way around: the effective homology algorithms require higher order functional programming, and it seems that the GAP programming language [1] is not specially designed for this kind of task).
+But it is more efficient, from the engineering point of view, to apply a separation of concerns principle: each system must be devoted to its own domain of expertise, and then systems should interoperate to get new and challenging results.
 Fortunately, technique is mature enough at this moment to undertake such a work.
 Our OpenMath link between HAP and Kenzo can be understood as a demonstration of this claim.